 Unless you plan to create your own projects and work for yourself, in almost all cases when designing a logo you will need to work with other people.
-This includes people who are new to business that are just starting out, to those who have run businesses for years.
+This includes people who are just starting a business, to those who have run businesses for years.

 What is a design brief?